brainglobe/brainrender/README.md

 and [connectivity atlas](http://connectivity.brain-map.org) using the Allen [API](http://help.brain-map.org/display/api/Allen%2BBrain%2BAtlas%2BAPI)
 (© 2015 Allen Institute for Brain Science.
 Allen Brain Atlas API.
 Available from: [brain-map.org/api/index.html](brain-map.org/api/index.html)) ([1], [2]).

-An interactive, in-browser 3D structure viewer, the Allen Brain Explorer, is available [here](http://connectivity.brain-map.org/3d-viewer?v=1).
+### Brain structures
+Brain structures are the most fundamental element of any `brainrender` scene.
+You can use brainrender to select which brain regions you'd like to visualise, and how they should look (color, transparency...).
+Brainrender then takes care of downloading and rendering the 3D mesh for the selected regions.

 ### Streamlines
-Efferent anatomical projections [as determined by local injections of an anterogradely transported virus (see [Allen's connectivity atlas](http://connectivity.brain-map.org))] can be rendered as 'streamlines'.
+Efferent anatomical projections  from a region of interest as determined by local injections of an anterogradely transported virus (see [Allen's connectivity atlas](http://connectivity.brain-map.org)) can be rendered as 'streamlines'.

 Streamlines reconstructions are made by [https://neuroinformatics.nl](https://neuroinformatics.nl) using the mouse connectome data from Allen (see [here](https://neuroinformatics.nl/HBP/allen-connectivity-viewer/streamline-downloader.html) for more details).
+Brainrender automatically downloads and renders streamlines data for a brain region of interest.

 Brain structures             |  Afferent projections :-------------------------:|:-------------------------: